DEFRA/sroc-charging-module-api-docs/README.md

 <img src="screenshots/api_screenshot.png" alt="Preview of the API documentation" style="width: 600px;"/>

-> Note - We're aware the Explore feature is not working.
-We're new to [Swagger-UI](https://github.com/swagger-api/swagger-ui) and still trying to understand what the issue is.

 ## Versioned specs

 Each time we version and then release the API we generate and save a version of the OpenAPI spec.
 You can find these in [/versions](versions).